-However, population projections by the UN suggest that aging of the population, and thus aging-related outlays, will continue to increase in future.
-As a consequence, further fiscal measures will be necessary to avoid unsustainable fiscal deficits and increases in public debt.20 This is clearly illustrated by a recent IMF Staff Discussion Note.21 The Note estimates that, in the absence of reforms, aging-related outlays would increase by 5 percentage points of GDP and 4.5 percentage points of GDP in more and less developed countries, respectively, between 2015 and 2050.22 This increase mainly reflects growing health spending,23 as past pension reforms are expected to keep pension spending relatively contained.
-The Note indicates that this increase is subject to a degree of uncertainty given that past UN population projections have proved to be biased upward, due to both fertility rates declining faster than projected and longevity increasing faster than projected.
-The findings of the Note are confirmed by the econometric analysis carried out in this paper, on the basis of past data and the long-term scenarios developed below.
+This is clearly illustrated by a recent IMF Staff Discussion Note.24 The Note estimates that, in the absence of reforms, aging-related outlays would increase by 5 percentage points of GDP and 4.5 percentage points of GDP in more and less developed countries, respectively, between 2015 and 2050.25 This increase mainly reflects growing health spending,26 as past pension reforms are expected to keep pension spending relatively contained.
+The Note indicates that this increase is subject to uncertainty given that past UN population projections have proved to be biased upward, due to fertility rates declining faster than projected and longevity increasing faster than projected.
+The findings of the Note are confirmed by the econometric analysis carried out below.